|

 other fibers.

 The real meaning of "evenweave" is a fabric where the warp and weft are the same count.
 So any 28 count fabric, whether it's linen, cotton or something else is an even-weave as long as it's 28 count in both directions.
 There are almost no uneven-weaves on the market these days, as they are no longer being produced.
 However, "evenweave" has generally come to mean fabrics like Lugana, Jobelan and others where the diameter of the fabric threads are consistent.
 In this case "even" is taken to mean "consistent".
-Many of our embroidery linens (linen twill, ecclesiastical linen, batique, etc.) are not counted fabrics and are best used for techniques like embroidery, gold work, crewel work, shadow work, etc. Linen & Linen blends Many customers ask about the differences between the various types of linen on the market.
+Many of our embroidery linens (linen twill, ecclesiastical linen, Cambric, etc.) are not counted fabrics and are best used for techniques like embroidery, gold work, crewel work, shadow work, etc. Linen & Linen blends Many customers ask about the differences between the various types of linen on the market.
 Two of the most common linen manufacturers or distributors are Zweigart and Wichelt Imports (Permin).
 Zweigart linen has a soft hand and the fabric threads are plump, making the fabric fairly opaque.
 Wichelt (Permin) linen tends to be somewhat stiff and the fabric threads have more of a thick/thin quality making its appearance more sheer.
-The exception to this is Wichelt's Country French Linen collection which has a softer hand.
-The are some common colors between these two lines (e.g. White, Antique White, Cream/Ivory, Raw/Natural) although there are manycolors that are only found in one or the other.
-Northern Cross (Belgian linen) is a
+The exception to this is Wichelt's Country French Linen and their hand-dyed linens which have a softer hand.
+The are some common colors between these two lines (e.g. White, Antique White, Cream/Ivory, Raw/Natural) although there are many colors that are only found in one or the other.
+Studio Line (aka Northern Cross (Belgian linen)) is a

 slightly stiff linen with somewhat flat fabric threads